thutyecology/thutyecology.github.io/_pages/rdata.md

     allowfullscreen>
 </iframe>

-For more information on CACD, please refer to our accompanied paper at https://doi.org/10.5194/essd-2023-190

-Reference: Ying Tu, Shengbiao Wu, Bin Chen, Qihao Weng, Peng Gong, Yuqi Bai, Jun Yang, Le Yu, and Bing Xu\*.
+For more information on CACD, please refer to our accompanied paper: Ying Tu, Shengbiao Wu, Bin Chen, Qihao Weng, Peng Gong, Yuqi Bai, Jun Yang, Le Yu, and Bing Xu\*.
 [A 30 m annual cropland dataset of China from 1986 to 2021](https://doi.org/10.5194/essd-2023-190){:target="_blank"}. *Earth System Science Data*.
 (Under review).

 The 10 m land cover dataset of Guangdong, China in 2019